Sasanian Empire: Arts, science, and literature

-The unique characteristic of Sasanian architecture was its distinctive use of space.
+Among the unique characteristics of Sasanian architecture was its distinctive use of space.
 The Sasanian architect conceived his building in terms of masses and surfaces; hence the use of massive walls of brick decorated with molded or carved stucco.
-Stucco wall decorations appear at Bishapur, but better examples are preserved from Chal Tarkhan near Rey (late Sasanian or early Islamic in date), and from Ctesiphon and Kish in Mesopotamia.
+Stucco wall decorations appear at Bishapur, but better examples are preserved at Chal Tarkhan near Rey, which date to the late Sasanian or early Islamic period, and from Ctesiphon and Kish in Mesopotamia.
 The panels show animal figures set in roundels, human busts, and geometric and floral motifs.

-At Bishapur, some of the floors were decorated with mosaics showing scenes of banqueting.
-The Roman influence here is clear, and the mosaics may have been laid by Roman prisoners.
-Buildings were decorated with wall paintings.
-Particularly fine examples have been found on Mount Khajeh in Sistan.

 Economy

 Due to the majority of the inhabitants being of peasant stock, the Sasanian economy relied on farming and agriculture, Khuzestan and Iraq being the most important provinces for it.
 The Nahravan Canal is one of the greatest examples of Sasanian irrigation systems, and many of these things can still be found in Iran.
 The mountains of the Sasanian state were used for lumbering by the nomads of the region, and the centralized nature of the Sasanian state allowed it to impose taxes on the nomads and inhabitants of the mountains.
-During the reign of Khosrau I, further land was brought under centralized administration.
+During the reign of Khosrow I, further land was brought under centralized administration.

 Two trade routes were used during the Sasanian period: one in the north, the famous Silk Route, and one less prominent route on the southern Sasanian coast.
 The factories of Susa, Gundeshapur, and Shushtar were famously known for their production of silk, and rivaled the Chinese factories.
 The Sasanians showed great toleration to the inhabitants of the countryside, which allowed the latter to stockpile in case of famine.